current North Carolina plate

 Optional plates, geographically-oriented

-North Carolina issues a couple of optional plates that are used to promote certain geographic areas within the state.
-One of these is this seemingly passenger-format plate with prefix OBX.
-"OBX" stands for "Outer Banks", which is the term used for the string of barrier islands along the Atlantic coast.
-It differs from a standard passenger plate in several subtle ways.
-Passenger plates never use the letter "O", and so far have never used a letter before "N" in the second position on seven-character serials.
+North Carolina has issued a couple of no-extra-cost optional plates used to promote certain geographic areas within the state.
+The best known of these uses the serial prefix "OBX", which stands for "Outer Banks", the term for the string of barrier islands jutting out into the Atlantic.
+There are several different numbering formats of OBX plates in use, including one that mimics the current format of standard passenger car plates.
+However, passenger plates never use the letter "O", and did not use any letter earlier in the alphabet than "N" in the second position on seven-character plate numbers until December 2010.
 Also, lead zeroes are used on OBX plates but not on standard passenger plates.

 A second such geographically-oriented plate is the Global TransPark plate.
-The Global TransPark is an economic development zone in eastern North Carolina.
+The Global TransPark is an economic development zone in eastern North Carolina in the vicinity of the town of Kinston, featuring an airport capable of handling large jets with an adjacent industrial park.
+These "GTP" plates were issued to residents of the surrounding area; but only for a few years in the 1990s, as far as I know.
 The only serial format used for these is the eight-character format GTP00000.
 Probably, these began at serial GTP10001.

 Government official and National Guard member personal vehicle plates

-2005 retired judge National Guard retired 2003 National Guard officer National Guard junior enlisted 2007 State Senate 2009 National Guard officer
+2005 retired judge 2013 magistrate 2014 retired court of appeals 2007 State Senate 2003 National Guard officer National Guard junior enlisted 2009 National Guard officer National Guard retired

-2005 retired judge ("J" indicates judge; "X" means retired), retired National Guard member, 2003 annual assigned number National Guard, undated unassigned National Guard base with 2007 expiraiton, 2007 State Senate with incorrect 2008 sticker applied (Fox photo of plate in use), 2009 annual assigned number National Guard with flat serial characters and year.
+2005 retired judge ("J" indicates judge; "X" means retired), 2013 magistrate ("MJ" indicates magistrate) (Weeks photo of plate in use), 2014 retired Court of Appeals judge ("X" means retired) (Weeks photo of plate in use), 2007 State Senate with incorrect 2008 sticker applied (Fox photo of plate in use), 2003 annual assigned number National Guard, undated unassigned National Guard member with 2007 expiraiton, 2009 annual assigned number National Guard with flat serial characters and year, undated retired National Guard member with 2009 expiration.

 The 2007 State Senate plate should not have the 2008 sticker applied to it – such plates are re-issued annually and only have embossed years.
 Since North Carolina sticker numbers match the plate numbers, it's evident that this sticker was intended for a completely different plate.
 Thanks, Mike Fox, for sending in this photo.